niswegmann/small-matrix-inverse/README.md

 | 2x2 |   ✓   |   ✓   |   -   |   -   |
 | 3x3 |   -   |   -   |   -   |   -   |
 | 4x4 |   ✓   |   ✓   |   ✓   |   -   |

-For completeness there is also an 1x1 C-version.

 # Benchmark
 SMI hasn't been proberly benchmarked yet.
 However, initial tests indicates a 50% to 100% performance increase over the matrix inverse routines in Apple's new SIMD library which targets 2x-, 3x-, and 4x- vectors/matrices.